mitchthorson/lede-2022-dataviz/05-svelte/completed-svelte/README.md

 # In class Svelte demo

 This is an example of a Svelte chart that uses D3 and SVG.
-To get started, first install the necessary dependencies with:

 ## Getting setup